Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: The Effect of Filaments on Galaxy Evolution

 The effect of filaments on quenching star formation in galaxies is complex, with many potential physical mechanisms at play.
 Here, we consider one of the more straightforward explanations: the availability of gas varies with the cosmic web environment.
-To this end, we measure the bound gas fraction of a galaxy, ${\fgas}={\mgas}/({\mgas}+{\ms})$, similar to \citet{Hasan23}, and study its dependencies on the distance and density of the nearest filaments of the cosmic web. {\fgas} contains all gas particles gravitationally bound to a halo and can be considered the gas fraction of the circumgalactic medium (CGM).
+To this end, we measure the bound gas fraction of a galaxy, ${\fgas}={\mgas}/({\mgas}+{\ms})$, similar to \citetalias{Hasan23}, and study its dependencies on the distance and density of the nearest filaments of the cosmic web. {\fgas} contains all gas particles gravitationally bound to a halo and can be considered the gas fraction of the circumgalactic medium (CGM) and the interstellar medium (ISM).
+We recognize that in order to truly draw a direct causal link between gas supply and subsequent star formation in galaxies, we need to consider specifically the cold and dense gas that facilitates star formation.
+We defer a comprehensive analysis of the dependence of particular gas phases on the filamentary environment to a future study and instead simply consider below the cosmic web-dependence of all gas bound to a galaxy.